eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Provide advice and education in the usage and interpretation of data to the business users.
 		* Data mining, statistical analysis, and data visualization to help understand how growers are interacting with our FieldView product
 		* Effectively present your findings to product partners and senior management
-		* Bachelor’s degree with a focus on business, economics, statistics, math, physics, or a related quantitative discipline.
+		* Bachelor's degree with a focus on business, economics, statistics, math, physics, or a related quantitative discipline.
-		* 2+ years of relevant experience or Master’s degree in data science, statistics, or a related discipline.
+		* 2+ years of relevant experience or Master's degree in data science, statistics, or a related discipline.
 		* Familiarity with data science tools like R, Python, SQL
 		* Experience solving analytical problems and presenting findings.
 		* Experience working as an analyst in a product, marketing or sales organization.